 Never.
 We care about your privacy.

 Currently, every trip you take during the test drive will count toward your quote, regardless of why you’re driving.
-For people that drive for work, like EMT's, police officers, mail delivery personnel, and truck drivers, this means the trips you take for work will be used in addition to your personal driving to calculate your rate.
+For people who drive for work, like EMTs, police officers, mail delivery personnel, and truck drivers, this means the trips you take for work will be used in addition to your personal driving to calculate your rate.
 Unfortunately, we don’t have a solution for this yet, but we have very smart people working very hard on it.
 We want everyone to get the discount they deserve.

 We encourage you to take the test drive anyway!
 Good drivers are often surprised at how low their quote is—even with their work trips.
 We can also let you know if your work driving has impacted your score (just message us at [email protected]).

 We do our best to make sure that our test drive is as battery friendly as possible—many customers report no change or very little change.
 The good news?
 Any short-term inconvenience can lead to big savings.

 When your phone senses a change in location, you’ll sometimes get a notification to let you know we’re paying attention.